BruceResearch/BiTr-Unet/README.md

 - SimpleITK
 - imageio

+### Environment
+Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.

 ## Data Mounting
 Mount the folders of BraTS 2021 training and validation dataset respectively under the folder "data".
 Modify path and Run "generate_train_list.py" and "generate_validation_list.py" to generate the train.txt and valid.txt, which are required for the next steps.
 Unzip "output_size_template.zip" and keep the unzipped file where it is, which is worked as a reference for the model to automatically output the segmentation with a proper size.